COGS18/COGS18.github.io/_build/materials/15-Namespaces.md

 ## A note on `*`

-If you see `from module import *` this means to import everything (read as 'from module import everything).
+If you see `from module import *` this means to import everything (read as 'from module import everything').

 This is generally considered not to be the best.